hackatonITakademy/Documentation/README.md

 }
 ```

-Get donations for an user with access_token :
+Get donations for a user with access_token :
 `GET : api/donation/user`

 ## Reports